auwalmusa/uk-river-monitor/README.md

-# Create README file
-echo "# UK River Monitoring Dashboard
+# UK River Monitoring Dashboard

 A real-time dashboard monitoring water levels and quality parameters for UK rivers using Environment Agency APIs.